 Woods Hole Aquarium: Visit Planning Essentials

-What to Bring: Comfortable walking shoes for exploring two levels.
-Cameras are welcome throughout most exhibits.
-Hand sanitizer is provided after touch tank experiences.
+What to Bring: Comfortable shoes for two levels.
+Cameras allowed in most areas.
+Hand sanitizer provided after touch tanks.

-Time Planning: Most visits last 1-2 hours.
-Families with young children often stay longer due to the interactive exhibits and seal watching.
+Time Needed: Plan 1-2 hours.
+Families with young kids often stay longer for interactive exhibits.

 Why Woods Hole Aquarium Experience Worth Visiting?